Evanfeenstra/fognet-server/README.md

-# Satoshi Pay Server
+# FogNet server

-The backend for the simple proof of concept for utilising IOTA as the medium for a Micropayment solution.
+The backend for a decentralized internet built with bluetooth and IOTA

 ## What's inside